openenclave/openenclave/README.md

 ### OP-TEE OS (ARM TrustZone)

-The Open Enclave SDK provides preview support for the Open Portable TEE OS (OP- TEE).
+The Open Enclave SDK provides preview support for the Open Portable TEE OS (OP-TEE OS).
 OP-TEE is an operating system for TEE's that implement a traditional kernel-mode and user-mode execution environment.
 It runs on A-profile ARM systems that support ARM TrustZone.
 As a result, the Open Enclave SDK can be leveraged to target these systems as well.

 For an overview of the SDK's support for OP-TEE OS as well as links to getting started guides, see